 Silybin is the most active flavanoid of silymarin, which is the extract from the milk thistle plant (Silybum marianum).
 Silymarin is normally poorly absorbed from the intestine which is why the silybin is combined with phosphatidylcholine to form the SPC complex.
 SPC is absorbed much better than silymarin alone.
 Silybin has been shown to increase glutathione levels as well as having anti-inflammatory effects.

-The enteric-coated tablets have a blue coating around the outside and it is important not to break this coating so tablets cannot be split or crushed.
+The enteric-coated tablets have a blue coating around the outside to protect the SAMe and therefore it is important not to break this coating so tablets cannot be split or crushed.
 The tablets should be given whole on an empty stomach, at least 1 hour before or 2 hours after food.
 The reason for this is that the presence of food can reduce the absorption of SAMe.

 Denamarin is a very safe product.
 There were no adverse effects noted when Denamarin was given at 80x the recommended levels.
 There have been a small number of reports of SAMe causing vomiting in dogs and humans.